Maxine

 Notable People Named Maxine

-Maxine Bliss Jennings was an American actress known for her work in film and television.
+Maxine Bliss Jennings was an American actress.

 Miranda Richardson